DinkyToyz/wtmcsServiceDispatcher/README.md

 ## Purpose

-The Central Services Dispatcher dispatches service vehicles and crews for various functions in a City, taking distances between buildings, services and vehicles in account, in order to use service vehices more efficently, with options for limiting by district and finetuning many settings.
+The Central Services Dispatcher dispatches service vehicles and crews for various functions in a City, taking distances between buildings, services and vehicles in account, in order to use service vehices more efficently, with options for limiting by range or district and finetuning many settings.

+When limiting by range, the [Service Radius Adjuster](http://steamcommunity.com/sharedfiles/filedetails/?id=785237088) mod can be used to tune the range of service builings, giving even more control.
+(It currently, at the time of writing, does not have support for adjusting landfills and incinerators though.)

 ## Services